gkjohnson/js-framerate-optimizer/README.md

 #### dispose()

 Removes window events that the optimizer listens for, including window `"blur"` and `"focus"`.
 It is expected that the optimizer is no longer used after this.

+#### enabled

+Getter and setter for enabling or disabling the optimizer.
+Elapsed time is reset on reenable.

 #### addTweak(tweak, priority = 0)